 “Expand Diversity and Inclusion” is one of six strategic pillars that make up Haskell 2025, the company’s current roadmap for purposeful growth, and Haskell has a long and rich history of doing just that through its work with subcontract partners.

 Now retired, Waddell was instrumental in driving millions of dollars to diverse small businesses over her 20-year career and became an icon in the Haskell and Jacksonville, Florida, small-business communities.
-She frequently served as a panelist on small business hiring practices at Department of Defense workshops nationally and provided free public seminars in and around Jacksonville, the company’s global headquarters.
+She frequently served as a panelist on small businesses hiring practices at Department of Defense workshops nationally and provided free public seminars in and around Jacksonville, the company’s global headquarters.

-“Robin carved her own path and our effort in helping small businesses,” said Teri Williams, who succeeded Waddell in 2016 as Haskell’s Business Diversity Manager and who herself was honored in 2019 with the Society of American Military Engineers’ Small Business Advocate Award.
-“We have all of the tools for engaging with and explaining the process that we need to work with small businesses.”
+“Robin carved her own path and our effort in helping small businesses,” said Teri Williams, who succeeded Waddell in 2016 as Haskell’s Business Diversity and Prequalification Manager and who herself was honored in 2019 with the Society of American Military Engineers (SAME) Small Business Advocate Award.

 Haskell’s Procurement and Contracting team focuses on ensuring that all vendors are qualified for each project using vendor prequalification industry standards, which are quite detailed.
 Whether the project is federally funded or conducted privately or locally, all vendor business classifications are verified using Small Business Administration (SBA) size standards for client and regulatory reporting.

-DBEs are defined as for-profit small business concerns where socially and economically disadvantaged individuals own at least a 51% interest and also control management and daily business operations.
+DBEs are defined as for-profit small business concerns where socially and economically disadvantaged individuals own at least a 51% interest and control management and daily business operations.

 Rochelle Stoddard, the President of Berman Brothers in Jacksonville, has experienced this relationship.
 As the third-generation female owner of the largest family-owned and operated metal service center, scrap metal recycling facility, custom metal manufacturer and fabricator in the Southeast, she values the work done with a larger company.